thuyn-581/auto-deployment-tool/README.md

 # Endpoints:
+The server has been deployed on 9.21.51.225 - Please sign in BSO before sending requests.
 - http://9.21.51.225:5555/status - server GET request for /status endpoint to show state of this app by returning task queues (Queued, In Progress, Completed)
 - http://9.21.51.225:5555/run - server POST request to /run end-point to initiate auto deployment on the target cluster
 - http://9.21.51.225:5555/task/<runId> - server GET request for /task end-point.
 Allows initiator to know when their task completes